 Electronic Bag / Cord Organizer / Travel Charger Organizer

-Lastly, your need for a cord organizer depends on what you use to carry your electronics.
-Many laptop bags and daypacks have special pockets and travel charger organizer features for storing your cords and adaptors such that you wouldn’t need one of these.
+Here’s the deal: your need for a cord organizer depends on what you use to carry your electronics.
+Many laptop bags and daypacks have special pockets and travel charger organizer features for storing your cords and adaptors such that you wouldn’t need a dedicated pouch.
 As always, make sure the packing tools you get fit your overall luggage and packing strategy.

 PROS: Keeps your cords, cables, chargers, etc. well-organized and easily accessible.